JerYoMat/JerYoMat.github.io/_posts/2019-03-14-what_i_got_out_of_having_a_professional_review_my_code.markdown

 After writing the initial code for my Rails-JS project, I was pretty happy with myself.
 I’d incorporated fetch, async-await and the application wasn’t breaking.
-It wasn’t until I had a friend  that has been working professionally with Javascript for five years review my code brought me down a peg or two.
+When a friend that has been working professionally with Javascript for five years reviewed my code, my confidence took a hit.

 **Here are some of the takeaways:**